0x4447/0x4447-AWS-Lambda-Send-Email/README.md

 # 0x4447 Toolbox AWS Lambda Send Email

-The purpouse of this AWS Lambda function is to quickly add email sending capapbilities in to your project.
-Once deployed you have to just invoce this function with the following payload:
+The purpose of this AWS Lambda function is to quickly add email sending capabilities to your project.
+Once deployed you can invoke this function with the following payload:

 ```
 {